-

 All of us experienced the first nine months of the research process as fruitful.
 We collaborated in the development of the design, and all strategic decisions, and worked together in the process of data generation and interpretation.
 This included deliberations on who to include and how to involve them in the evaluation study; what we expected from the study as well as the changes and improvements we wanted to generate in practice; who benefitted from the current situation or experienced negative consequences; what the underlying mechanisms were; and who we wanted to inform about our research findings.

 After seven months we approached the submission deadline of the report and a pre-planned dialogue meeting with all stakeholders: professionals of psychiatric emergency care, police officers, ambulance staff, experts through experience, users and family members.
 One week to go.
 As a research team we felt the need for a full, clear report including a conclusion, and it was important to send the full report to all those invited to the dialogue session.
 However, only the ‘findings’ were discussed collaboratively in the team at that time; the conclusion was not.
 One of us had taken the lead in writing the conclusion to work efficiently given the time pressure, and the whole team had not first discussed the conclusions.
 All team members felt the pressure to perform and find the right words given the political and strategic implications.
 One team member with experiential knowledge informally expressed her discontent about this speeding up to one of the team members.
-This signal led us to organize a phone call with the whole research team (May 2016):
+This signal led us to organize a phone call with the whole research team (May 2016):‘I see that a few sentences are written by someone who could not empathize with the position of the service user.
+I feel dispossessed.
+This is not the conclusion I would draw from this research.
+Who owns the final version?
+Who decides?
+Who has the power to decide the content of this most read, and important, part of the report [the conclusion]?’

 In this call another expert by experience mentioned her dyslexia, which she felt excluded her from the writing process.
 She was dependent on her speech to give feedback on the report.
 We knew this but in the rush to get the report finished we did not create time to talk with her about the conclusions.
 She argued: